 What If I Want To Make Someone Else An Administrator?

-By default when you activate the DNA test online you will become the Administrator.
+By default when you activate the DNA test online you will become the Administrator, or rather Owner.
 That means that you have full control of your DNA ethnicity results.
 However, you may wish for someone else to become an administrators instead of yourself.
-This is entirely possible within the Ancestry DNA platform.
+But as I have mentioned above this is no longer possible.

 How Much Access Does an Administrator, Editor or Guest Have?